saxmjn/notebook/web3/danksharding.md

 > The name comes from the two researchers who proposed the idea: Protolambda and Dankrad Feist.
 Checkout conversation b/w Vitalik, Protolambda and Dankrad about Danksharding
 > https://www.youtube.com/watch?v=N5p0TB77flM

-The main feature introduced by proto-danksharding is new transaction type, which we call a **blob-carrying transaction**.
+EIP-4844 introduces two main components to the Ethereum protocol: (1) a new transaction format for “blob-carrying transactions” and (2) a new _data gas_ fee market used to price this type of transactions.
 Before this, rollups had been limited in how cheap they can make user transactions by the fact that they post their transactions in `CALLDATA`.

 Cons of CALLDATA:
 * Data passed as CALLDATA lives on chain forever even though they are required only for a short period during fraud proof.